furdog/tesla_gen3_bcb/README.md

 * Flexibility - Deltas are cool to manipulate, pause, slowdown, accelerate
 * Testability - Delta time is really easy to test!

+The core state machine returns events, simple enum values(prefix: `TG3SPMC_EVENT_`), which indicate certain event user has to pay attention.
+There are no much events at the moment and their description can be found on official [doxygen](https://furdog.github.io/tesla_gen3_bcb/tg3spmc_8h.html) page.

+The library uses highly hierarchical naming conventions, for example: `TG3SPMC_EVENT_CONFIG_INVALID` or `tg3spmc_get_pwron_pin_state`, so it's easier to find objects with common or related purposes.
+Keep that on mind.

 ## API
 Currently there are not much of public API available, but it may be expanded in the future.
 There's also might be some redesign and refactor choices be made until stable version of the API.